 2. Server response time: The server response time, if increased, could affect the user experience.
 IT admins need to stay informed about the trends in response time, before it hits the maximum and leads to a server slowdown.
 Keeping a history of response time patterns ensures it is easier for the admins to analyze the behavior of the servers and evaluate the relation between traffic and server health.
 This helps IT admins forecast the server performance efficiently.

-3. Threads and thread pools: Monitoring threads and thread pools is a tedious but crucial task when monitoring a Tomcat server.
+3. Threads and thread pools: Monitoring threads and thread pools is a tedious but crucial task when monitoring Apache Tomcat servers.
 If the number of active threads is close to the maximum number of configured threads, the thread pool can be subject to potential bottlenecks and slowdowns.
 To be swift when troubleshooting issues like bottlenecks and unexpected slowdowns, IT admins should be informed about the utilization and the performance of thread pools.
 It is important to know the percentage of busy, stuck, active and free threads to have a clear idea on the availability and the necessity of threads.

 4. Memory utilization and garbage collection: A major troublemaker for JVM is memory.
 Memory insufficiency takes a direct toll on performance and causes the server to slowdown.
 An IT admin should track memory utilization and should be alerted before the utilization reaches its peak.
 Garbage collection plays a vital role in keeping memory utilization on the line.
 To prevent memory leaks and garbage collection exceeding the overhead, IT admins should ensure timely garbage collection by scheduling thread dumps and checking on memory frequently.